Clay Roof Tiles vs. Shingles: What's the Difference?

 Better than Clay Tiles and Shingles — Brava Composite Barrel Roof Tiles

-Why settle for one or the other when Brava synthetic barrel roof tiles will give you the benefits of both clay tiles and shingles without the disadvantages?
+Why settle for one or the other when you can get the benefits of both clay tiles and shingles without the disadvantages by purchasing Brava's synthetic barrel roof tiles?

 • Easy installation that does not require a clay tile specialist